pytorch/pytorch/CONTRIBUTING.md

 The `tools/nightly_checkout.py` script is provided to ease pure Python development of PyTorch.
 This uses conda and git to check out the nightly development version of PyTorch and installs pre-built binaries into the current repository.
-This is is like a development or editable install, but without needing the ability to compile any C++ code.
+This is like a development or editable install, but without needing the ability to compile any C++ code.

 You can use this script to check out a new nightly branch with the following::